iamdcj/grid/structure/_container/README.md

 ### Configuration

-All grid layouts start by creating a **grid container** - this is accomplished using the `display: grid` declaration.
+All grid layouts start by creating a **grid container** - this is accomplished using the `display: grid` or `display: inline-grid` declarations.

 **HTML**